beho-dev/MonoGame.YarnSpinner/README.md

 ## Usage

 1. Reference this project in your MonoGame project.
+2. In your `Content.mgcb` file, add a reference to `MonoGame.YarnSpinner.dll`.
+You'll need to provide a relative path from your `.mgcb` file to the DLL.
+For example:
+    ```
+    /reference:../MonoGame.YarnSpinner/bin/Debug/net8.0/MonoGame.YarnSpinner.dll
+    ```
+    > **Note:** Adjust the path to match your project's folder structure.
-2. Add your `.yarn` files to your `Content.mgcb` file.
+3. Add your `.yarn` files to your `Content.mgcb` file.
-3. Set the Importer to `YarnImporter - MonoGame.YarnSpinner`.
+4. Set the Importer to `YarnImporter - MonoGame.YarnSpinner`.
-4. Set the Processor to `YarnProcessor - MonoGame.YarnSpinner`.
+5. Set the Processor to `YarnProcessor - MonoGame.YarnSpinner`.
-5. Load your compiled Yarn scripts in-game using:
+6. Load your compiled Yarn scripts in-game using:
     ```csharp
     var compiledScript = Content.Load<CompiledYarnProgram>("MyYarnScript");
     ```